-Austria, Australia, Brazil, Canada, Chile, China, Denmark, Estonia, Finland, France, Germany, Guatemala, Ireland, India, Indonesia, Italy, Jamaica, Japan, Korea, Mexico, Netherlands, Norway, New Zealand, Oman, Philippines, South Africa, Sweden, Uganda, United Arab Emirates, United Kingdom, United States of America, European Environment Agency, European Forest Institute, Statistical Office of the European Communities (Eurostat), Food and Agricultural Organization (FAO), International Monetary Fund (IMF), Organisation for Economic Cooperation and Development (OECD), United Nations Environment Programme, UN ECLAC, UN ESCWA, United Nations Statistics Division, the World Bank, and Global Footprint Network.
+Austria, Australia, Bhutan, Brazil, Canada, Chile, China, Denmark, Estonia, Finland, France, Germany, Guatemala, Ireland, India, Indonesia, Italy, Jamaica, Japan, Kenya, Korea, Malaysia, Mauritius, Mexico, Mongolia, Netherlands, Norway, New Zealand, Oman, Philippines, South Africa, Sweden, Uganda, United Arab Emirates, United Kingdom, United States of America, Vietnam, European Environment Agency, European Forest Institute, Statistical Office of the European Communities (Eurostat), Food and Agricultural Organization (FAO), International Monetary Fund (IMF), Organisation for Economic Cooperation and Development (OECD), United Nations Development Program, United Nations Environment Programme, UN ECLAC, UN ESCWA, United Nations Statistics Division, the World Bank, The Wentworth Group, and Global Footprint Network.

 March 1994, London, England

 June 1997, Ottawa, Canada

 November 1999, Canberra, Australia

 April 2009, Canberra, Australia